bfairkun/.vim/README.md

 I use Vundle plugin manager to install the plugins specified in `vimrc`.
 To install these, open up vim and `:PluginInstall`.
 Vundle will fetch the plugins it finds from github so that they are available for use.

 Note that some plugins (YouCompleteMe and UltiSnps) require vim installed with python support.
-Check that vim has this (`vim --version | grep python`), and if not, either forgo usage of those plugins by commenting them out of `vimrc` or recompile vim from source.
+Check that vim has this (`vim --version | grep python`), and if not, either forgo usage of those plugins by commenting them out of `vimrc` or recompile vim from source with python support.
 Referencing official [YouCompleteMe](https://github.com/ycm-core/YouCompleteMe) installation instructions may be useful.
 If planning to use vim on RCC Midway UChicago, vim 8.1 with python support is available as a module, so the following instructions should work to get vim working with YouCompleteMe installed:

 ```bash
 #load vim with python support.